 If a subject comes to you with a problem, asking for a solution, you shouldn’t just hand it over.
 Even if you easily could.

-Here’s what to do instead: you tell your subject to come back with two possible solutions to their problem.
-Then, when they return, you ask them which one of the two solutions they prefer.
+Here’s what to do instead: tell your subject to come back with two possible solutions to their problem.
+Then, when they return, you ask them which of the two solutions they prefer.

-Nine times out of ten, your subjects will arrive at the right answer all by themselves.
+Nine times out of ten, your subjects will arrive at the correct answer alone.

 Here’s the psychology:

-Since you appear to trust their judgement, the subjects will find it easier to come to you with their best solutions directly—instead of their first question.
+Since you trust their judgement, the subjects will find it easier to come to you with their best solutions directly — instead of their first question.

-When someone comes asking for a solution, don’t give it away.
-Your job is to make people think for themselves, not having them become dependent on you thinking for them.
+Please don’t give it away when someone asks for a solution.
+Your job is to make people think for themselves, not have them become dependent on you thinking for them.

 6. Use Pavlovian Psychology

 Dogs respond poorly to negative feedback.
-It puts them in a state of fear, submission—or both.
-The prospect of being shunned by their pack scares the living daylights out of them.
-Fearful dogs can be dangerous, irrational.
+It puts them in a state of fear, submission — or both.
+The prospect of being shunned by their pack scares the living daylights.
+Fearful dogs can be dangerous and irrational.

 Conversely, dogs are dependent on positive reinforcements from their pack.
-A brief absence of such positive feedback makes them alert, attentive.
+A brief absence of such positive feedback makes them alert and attentive.

 Human beings, I find, aren’t that different.

 Many of us, too, respond poorly to negative feedback.
-It’s difficult to get through to a person who is in a fearful state.
+It’s challenging to get through to a person who is in a fearful state.

-I’ve found that using positive reinforcement paired with the absence of positive reinforcement works wonders.
+I’ve found that using positive reinforcement and the absence of positive reinforcement works wonders.

-When you’re happy with how your subjects are performing, give them praise.
+When you’re happy with your subjects’ performance, praise them.
 When you’re not satisfied, give them nothing.

 7. Leave the Party when You’re Ahead

 Don’t get drunk with your team.
-Have fun, drink moderately and then, before it gets too late, call it a night and get the hell out of dodge.
+Have fun, drink moderately and then, before it gets too late, call it a night and get out of dodge.

 Go home and spend some quality time with your family or something.

 Yes, you might miss a crazy, fun night out.
 Yes, they might think that you’re a bore.
-But the right answer is always: Go home.
+But the correct answer is always: Go home.

-It’s not that you might make a fool of yourself (although that may be a risk, too.)
-The day after, and many days after that, your team will admire your discipline and be thankful that they got the chance to party without their boss present.
+It’s not that you might make a fool of yourself (although that may be a risk.)
+The day after, and many days after, your team will admire your discipline and be thankful they got to party without their boss present.

-Every once in a while, let the team get drunk together, play spin the bottle, and dance on tables all night long.
-But you … you should leave early.
+I occasionally let the team get drunk together, play spin the bottle, and dance on tables all night.
+But it would be best if you left early.

 8. Allow Yourself Tactical Time-Outs